Equal Suffrage League of Virginia: Founding

 The Equal Suffrage League of Virginia was formed out of a series of meetings in November 1909 at the home of the Anne Clay Crenshaw, daughter of Kentucky suffragist Mary Jane Warfield Clay.
 Located at 919 West Franklin Street in Richmond, the home is part of the West Franklin Street Historic District and is listed on the National Register of Historic Places.

 The minutes of the first meeting on November 20 describe the attendees as "women interested in the formation of the Virginia Suffrage League" At a second meeting held one week later, officers and a board of directors were elected.
 Among the original eighteen founders were Lila Meade Valentine (president), Kate Waller Barrett (vice president), Adele Goodman Clark (secretary), Nora Houston, Ellen Glasgow, and Mary Johnston.
 In the first year, the league enrolled 120 members, mostly in Richmond.
-The majority of its members were socially prominent women.
+The majority of its members were socially prominent caucasian women who used their political connections and wealth to facilitate the spread of their ideas.

 On January 21, 1910, the league hosted their first major public event, a guest lecture by Dr. Anna Howard Shaw, president of the National American Woman Suffrage Association.

 Opposition

-By 1909 when the Equal Suffrage League of Virginia was founded, the national suffrage movement had gained considerable traction.
+By 1909, when the Equal Suffrage League of Virginia was founded, the national suffrage movement had gained considerable traction.
 The movement lagged behind in Virginia as elsewhere in the South where both supporters and opponents sought to safeguard white dominance.
 Anti-suffragists argued that extending the vote to women would threaten white hegemony by giving more African Americans the right to vote while supporters of woman suffrage countered, not by condemning white supremacy, but by arguing that woman suffrage would not have a significant racial impact at the polls.